lihe/My_English_learning/README.md

 Youth means a temperamental predominance of courage over timidity, of the appetite for adventure over the love of ease.|8/5/2020
 Everything about him was old except his eyes and they were the same color as the sea and were cheerful and undefeated.|8/6/2020
-Let life be beautiful like summer flowers and death like autumn leaves.|8/7/2020
+Let life be beautiful like summer flowers and death like autumn leaves.|8/7/2020 The hardships that I encounted in the past will help me succeed in the future.|8/11/2020

 ## Translation
 Translation|Date